vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 .# Abstract

-This document describes an experimental TLS extension for in-band transport of the complete set of DNSSEC validated records needed to perform DANE authentication of a TLS server without the need to perform separate out-of-band DNS lookups.
-When the requisite DNS records do not exist, the extension conveys a validated denial of existence proof.
+This document describes an experimental TLS extension for in-band transport of the complete set of DNSSEC validatable records needed to perform DANE authentication of a TLS server without the need to perform separate out-of-band DNS lookups.
+When the requisite DNS records do not exist, the extension conveys a validatable denial of existence proof.

 This experimental extension is developed outside the IETF and is